spoonapps/docs/getting_started/transitioning_from_docker/transitioning_from_docker.md

 ### Supported Platforms

-Spoon was designed for the Windows platform and provides its own virtual machine implementation, *Spoon VM*.
+Spoon was designed for the Windows platform and provides its own **Spoon VM** virtual machine implementation.
 Docker was designed for use on
 Linux environments and depends on operating system support to provide virtualization.

 Spoon supports many Windows-specific constructs such as Windows Services, COM/DCOM components, WinSxS side-by-side versioning, shell